-Ekberg allegedly used to be a member of a far-right political party, and was definitely part of a skinhead punk rock group called Commit Suiside.
-The band's songs – which appear on a compilation called Uffe Was a Nazi! — contain lyrics that aggressively insult pretty much every marginalized group.
-For a time, Ekberg tried to deny that Commit Suiside recorded these tracks, but he has since apologized for his neo-Nazi ways.
-Considering Ekberg's history, it's hard to overlook the racist, fascist undertones that run through several of Ace of Base's hit songs.
+Ekberg allegedly used to be a member of an ultra-rightist political party and played in a skinhead punk rock group called Commit Suiside.
+The band's songs – which appear on a controversially titled compilation – contain lyrics that aggressively insult nearly every marginalized group thinkable.
+For a time, Ekberg tried to deny that Commit Suiside recorded these tracks, but he has since apologized for his former affiliations.
+Considering Ekberg's history, the autocratic undertones that run through several of Ace of Base's hit songs are difficult to overlook.

-The Name Ace Of Base May Reference Nazi Submarine Warfare
+The Name "Ace Of Base" May Be A Reference To WWII Submarine Warfare

-In 1998, a little Swedish record label released 1,000 copies of a limited-edition compilation tape called Uffe Was a Nazi!.
-"Uffe" refers to Ulf Ekberg, and the disc contains five songs from Ekberg and Commit Suiside.
-Additionally, the liner notes describe Ekberg as a member of an ultra-conservative Swedish political party.
-Due to its limited release, Uffe Was a Nazi! is now considered a collector's item in certain (deeply weird) circles.
+In 1998, a small Swedish record label released 1,000 copies of a limited-edition compilation tape called Uffe Was a Nazi!.
+"Uffe" refers to Ulf Ekberg, and the disc contains five songs from Ekberg and his first band, Commit Suiside.

-Commit Suiside's Song Lyrics Are Racist And Xenophobic
+Commit Suiside's Lyrics Were Heavily Xenophobic

-Unsurprisingly, Commit Suiside's song titles and lyrics are filled with hatred.
-Uffe Was a Nazi! contains tracks whose titles translate to "Don't Touch Our Country," and "White Power, Black Skull Slaughter."
+Unsurprisingly, Commit Suiside's song titles and lyrics were filled with hatred and bigotry.
+The album contains tracks whose titles translate to "Don't Touch Our Country," and "White Power, Black Skull Slaughter."
 The songs also feature such lines as "Immigrant, we hate you!
 Out, out, out, out!
 Nordic people, wake up now!
 Shoot, shoot, shoot, shoot!"